-In 2021 there were a total of 86 grievances reported (see below), among which there were two specific human rights grievances reported.
-Of the 86 grievances, 63 or 73 per cent were resolved by year end.
+In 2022 there were a total of 75 grievances reported (see below), among which there were three specific human rights grievances documented through public statements.
+Of the 75 grievances, 53 or 71 per cent were resolved by year end.
+For comparison, in 2021 there were 86 grievances, 73 per cent (63 grievances) were resolved by year end.